Conjuring Semantic Similarity: Introduction

 Semantic similarity is about comparing data not directly, but based on their underlying `concepts' or `meanings'.
 Since meanings are most commonly expressed through natural language, various methods have attempted to compute them in this space.
 Words have been often compared based on the occurrences of other words that surround them, and images have likewise been compared `semantically' by using the text captions that describe them.

-While measuring semantic similarity comes natural to humans who share significant knowledge and experience, defining semantic similarity for trained models is non-trivial since text can often be ambiguous or open to multiple (subjective) interpretations.
-On the other hand, visual elements often transcend communication barriers and allow for comparison at finer granularity.
-Comparing images is also relatively simple -- unlike words, pixel values do not depend on distant knowledge or context.
+While measuring semantic similarity comes natural to humans who share significant knowledge and experience, defining semantic similarity for trained models is non-trivial.
+For the class of Large Language Models (LLMs), \cite{liu2023meaning} defined the space of meanings for autoregressive models as the distribution over model continuations for any given input sequence.
+Semantic alignment of these models with humans can be directly quantified by comparing the geometric and algebraic properties of this space - for instance, measuring whether prompts semantically similar to humans are also closely embedded in this space of meanings.

-Hence, instead of comparing images by the captions which describe them, we propose the converse: comparing textual expressions in terms of the images they conjure.
+In this work, we study the converse: Interpreting the learnt semantic space of image (rather than text) generation models, and how well they align with that of human annotators.
+Instead of comparing images by the captions that describe them, we compare textual expressions in terms of the images they conjure.
 In other words, we propose an expanded notion of meaning that is purely ``visually-grounded".
 This would be hard if not impossible for humans, since the process requires visualizing and comparing `mental images' each individual can conceive, but it is straightforward for trained models.

-We propose to leverage modern image generative models, in particular the class of text-conditioned diffusion models, for this purpose.
-By doing so, the semantic similarity between two text passages can simply be measured by the similarity of image distributions generated by a model conditioned on those passages.
+We focus on the class of text-conditioned diffusion models.
+Under our definition, the semantic similarity between two text passages for a model can simply be measured by the similarity of image distributions generated by the model, conditioned on those passages.

 There is a technical nugget that needs to be developed for the method to be viable, which is how to compare diffusions in the space of images.
-To address this, we propose to leverage the Jensen Shannon Divergence between the stochastic differential equations (SDEs) that govern the flow of the diffusion model, which we will show to be computable using a Monte-Carlo sampling approach.
+To address this, we propose to leverage the Jeffreys Divergence between the stochastic differential equations (SDEs) that govern the flow of the diffusion model, which we will show to be computable using a Monte-Carlo sampling approach.

-We will show that our simple choice of distance already leads to results comparable to zero-shot approaches based on large language models.
-To validate our proposed definitions, we further run ablation studies over several components of our method, demonstrating robustness to specific choices of diffusion models and their inference algorithms.
+Although our goal is primarily to introduce a method to quantify and visualize the semantic representations learnt by image generation models, we will show that our simple choice of distance already leads to results comparable to zero-shot approaches based on large language models.
+To validate our proposed definitions, we further conducted ablation studies on several components of our method, demonstrating robustness to the specific decoding algorithms used for multiple choices of diffusion models.